Klaudioz/leetcode-python/001 ZigZag Conversion.md

 ![](https://i.imgur.com/X4AA9n6.png)

 # Time complexity
-`O(n)` where n is the size of the input string.
+**_O(n)_**: where n is the size of the input string.
 The for is iterating once each character of the string.

 # Space complexity
-`O(n)`:  The result is just the same string with a different character order, so there is no case where the answer is a bigger size than the original string.
+**_O(n)_**:  The result is just the same string with a different character order, so there is no case where the answer is a bigger size than the original string.